 It pays to shop around for the right annuity.
 In fact, doing a little homework could save you hundreds of dollars or more each year.
 Why?
 Rates of return and costs can vary widely between different annuities.
 It’s important to shop around for a reputable, financially-sound annuity issuer.
 There are firms that rate insurance companies based on their financial strength, investment performance and other factors.
 Be sure to check those ratings.

-The AIA Trust offers annuities and retirement savings plans through AXA Equitable to assist you in achieving your retirement goals.
+The AIA Trust offers annuities and retirement savings plans through Equitable to assist you in achieving your retirement goals.
 Plans can be established for one-person firms (or components)—or for employees—utilizing a variety of retirement savings and distribution vehicles.
-AXA can assist you toward achieving your goals based on 50 years of experience working with association members and over 25 years working with AIA architects.
-AXA can help you review your options and offer you choices that can alleviate the burden of establishing and managing a retirement savings plan.
+Equitable can assist you toward achieving your goals based on more than 51 years* of experience working with association members and over 25 years working with AIA architects.
+Equitable can help you review your options and offer you choices that can alleviate the burden of establishing and managing a retirement savings plan.
 It’s one of the ways that the AIA Trust makes it easier for you to focus on doing what you do best: architecture.

-Please call 800-523-1125 to speak with a retirement program specialist or visit www.TheAIATrust.com/retirement-plans/ to learn how you can start saving.
+Please call (800) 523-1125 to speak with a retirement program specialist or learn how you can start saving.

 This article has been written for general information purposes only.
 This material does not constitute an offer or solicitation of any kind and is not intended, and should not be relied upon, as investment, tax, legal, or financial advice or services.

-The Members Retirement Program is funded by a group variable annuity contract issued and distributed by AXA Equitable Life Insurance Company (AXA Equitable), NY, NY.
-Annuities have limitations and restrictions.
-For costs and complete details contact a Retirement Program Specialist.
-AXA Equitable and its affiliates do not provide tax or legal advice and are not affiliated with the AIA.
+The Members Retirement Program is funded by a group variable annuity contract issued and distributed by Equitable Financial Life Insurance Company (Equitable Financial), 1290 Avenue of the Americas, New York, NY 10104.
+Equitable Financial does not provide tax or legal advice.
 You should consult with your attorney and/or tax advisor before purchasing a contract.